Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 ## Summoned Creatures

-Creatures summoned through spells, acquired in sessions, created, or otherwise obtained through class features with an INT of `4` or less may equip/attune to `3` magic items at maximum or `4` magic items with an INT of 6.
+Creatures summoned through spells or items, acquired in sessions, created, or otherwise obtained through class features with an INT of `4` or less may equip/attune to `3` magic items at maximum.
+Creatures with an INT of six may attune to `4` magic items.

 Creatures with an INT of `10` or above may attune/equip to items as shown in [Character Creation](character_creation.md).
 A creature must have the proper anatomy to attune to/equip a magic item, such as creatures with hooves or bird-like talons cannot wear shoes.
 You cannot give a creature acquired in these ways a piercing, have them ingest, or otherwise rest on or in the item some way to circumvent this.

-Creatures found these ways may not artificially increase a stat to gain additional attunement slots, such as a Headband of Intellect, nor have them attune to the item they were summoned from such as a Shield Guardian attuning to a Shield Guardian amulet, ad nauseam.
-Player characters are exempt from this ruling unless their Intelligence score is `6` or lower
+Creatures found these ways may not artificially increase a stat to gain additional attunement slots, such as a Headband of Intellect, nor attune to the another item that summons a creature such as a Shield Guardian attuning to a Shield Guardian amulet, ad nauseam.

 # New Items